Four Cal Poly Alumni Elevated to the American Institute of Architects’ College of Fellows

 Solar Cal Poly has an exceptional, dynamic interdisciplinary team — architecture; architectural, electrical, and mechanical engineering; construction management; landscape architecture; graphic communication; marketing; and business.
 This combined expertise is needed to compete in the Decathlon, which includes ten contests that range from design and performance to communication and affordability.

 WHY DO IT?

 The Solar Decathlon challenges collegiate teams to design, build, and operate solar-powered homes that are cost-effective, energy-efficient, and attractive.
 Having competed in the Solar Decathlon in 2005 with an award-winning project, we know that this is a transformative experience for students — truly a defining moment in their academic careers.
 We anticipate a similar life-changing undertaking for those participating in the 2015 project.

 WHAT DO WE NEED?

 You can help build it!
 Engaging in this competition represents a challenge in more ways than simply design and construction.
 In order to realize the project, we need to raise $650,000.
 We need cash and in-kind donations, as well as sponsorships to achieve the goal of creating an award-winning contemporary example of solar architecture that only a21st century polytechnic can produce.
 This is the essence of Solar Cal Poly.
-For more information on how YOU can support this program, download the SOLAR CAL POLY Sponsorship flyer.

 Cal Poly Hosts ASLA Reception in Denver, CO